Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 })
 ```

-Some of the Terminals and Non-Terminals are used in **both** alternatives.
+Some Terminals and Non-Terminals are used in **both** alternatives.
-It is possible to check for the existence of distinguishing terminals such as the "Let" and "Select".
+It is possible to check for the existence of "distinguishing" terminals such as the "Let" and "Select".
 But this is not a robust approach.

 ```javascript